psychemedia/pentrich-uprising/resources/20_James_Towle_1814.md

 When the prosecuting counsel then asked him about the circumstances of his son having been shot in the attack on Garton's, the Judge interposed, and stopped any further questions on that account.

 In summing up, the Judge advised to the Jury that the only evidence limnking Towle to the crime was the claim that his voice had been heard, a form of testimony that could not be relied upon.
 There had been the evidence from the pub the night before the attack, but Towle was surely not so indiscreet if he had been serious about breaking Garton's frames the following night.
 It's true he might have been an accessory — he might have lended his chisel to the frame breakers that night — but he was charged with the act itself, not being an accessory to it.
-As for what Garton had or hadnlt send about having Towle taken up if any of his frames were broken?
+As for what Garton had or hadn't send about having Towle taken up if any of his frames were broken?
 Well, it was a case "he said", "oh, no, I didn't", and the jury would have to decide for themselves how to interpret *that* evidence.

 And so the jury to, and spent the next half an hour or so in their box, deliberating.